simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ### [Unlock CFG Lock](/Users/simoneprecicchiani/GitHub/Thinkpad-T460s-macOS-OpenCore/Guides/Unlock-CFG.md)

+CFG-Lock is a setting in your BIOS that allows for a specific register (in this case the MSR 0xE2) to be written to.
+By default, most motherboards lock this variable with many even hiding the option outright in the GUI.
+And why we care about it is that macOS actually wants to write to this variable, and not just one part of macOS.
+Instead both the Kernel(XNU) and AppleIntelPowerManagement want this register.

 ### USB ports map

 Needed to make TP dock ports working since I don't have one and my EFI doesn't include them.

-Use one of the following methods
+Use one of the following methods:

 * [USBMap from CorpNewt](https://github.com/corpnewt?tab=repositories)